-Timing is Everything
+2. Timing is Everything

 If you are willing to shop at a time when everyone else is not, then you can at least avoid the hassle of the crowd and get out of there a little quicker.

-Have a Plan B, C and D
+3. Have a Meal Plan B, C and D

 After getting your heart set on something it is always irritating when a crucial ingredient is nowhere to be found.

 Stock for a certain brand or product may only come in once a month.
-On the plus side this forces you to try other things and experiment a little.
+On the plus side, this forces you to try other things and experiment a little.

-Delays while they check if you were charges for a failed transaction, or while they drag you to multiple terminals to try your card, or even worse when you see the sign saying “XYZ Bank is down, Cash Only” and you cannot purchase anything at all.
+Delays while they check if you were charged for a failed transaction, or while they drag you to multiple terminals to try your card, or even worse when you see the sign saying “XYZ Bank is down, Cash Only” and you cannot purchase anything at all.